azaryasph/finpro-stigma-rakamin-ds-36/README.md

 ## Acknowledgements

-I would like to express my deepest appreciation to Rakamin Academy for providing the opportunity to work on this exciting project.
-The experience and knowledge I gained throughout this journey have been invaluable.
+We would like to express our deepest appreciation to Rakamin Academy for providing the opportunity to work on this exciting project.
+The experience and knowledge we gained throughout this journey have been invaluable.

-Special thanks to my mentor, Mr. Ridho Aryo Pratama, for his continuous guidance, patience, and support.
+Special thanks to our mentor, Mr. Ridho Aryo Pratama, for his continuous guidance, patience, and support.
 His insights and wisdom have been instrumental in the successful completion of this project.

-Finally, I would like to thank everyone who was involved in this project and those who provided their support and encouragement throughout my journey.
+Finally, we would like to thank everyone who was involved in this project and those who provided their support and encouragement throughout our journey.

 <br>
 <p align="center">